ian-a-beard/ian-a-beard.github.io/_posts/2024-07-06-colorado14ers.md

     </div>
 </div>

 Eventually, the trail leveled out before the final ascent to the summit.
 The "pitch" to the summit still had quite a bit of snow on it.
-We were wise to bring attachable spikes for our hiking boots which make it easier to hike throgh the snow.
+We were wise to bring attachable spikes for our hiking boots which make it easier to hike through the snow.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">